2008 United States House of Representatives elections in New York: District 24

 The 24th district is based in central New York and parts of the Finger Lakes region, including Rome, Utica, Oneonta, Norwich, Auburn, and parts of Binghamton.
 It includes all of Herkimer, Cortland, Chenango, and Seneca counties and parts of Tompkins, Tioga, Broome, Ontario, Otsego, and Oneida counties.
 Due to redistricting, the district was renumbered from the 23rd to the 24th and changed large amounts of territory, gaining the entirety of Cortland, Herkimer, and Seneca Counties.
 The district lost all of its territory in Schoharie, Delaware, and Montgomery counties and lost portions of Oneida county north of the city of Rome.
-The district now had territory stretching into western New York, gaining portions of Cayuga, Tioga, Tompkins, and Ontario counties.
+The district now has territory stretching into western New York, gaining portions of Cayuga, Tioga, Tompkins, and Ontario counties.
 The 24th district has a PVI of R+11 but voted for Barack Obama by 3 points in the concurring presidential election.
 The incumbent is Democrat Michael Arcuri, who was elected with 53.95% of the vote in 2006.
-On election day, Arcuri defeated Republican nominee Richard Hannah.
+On election day, Arcuri defeated Republican nominee Richard Hanna.